CHRIS: The years 1979 to 1986 were Madness – 1992 onwards was a sort of lucky second chance. Which I do appreciate.

 BEDDERS: For the first time, we did actually feel quite a lot of recognition.

 WOODY: It was just a great show; very exciting – my most memorable gig ever, definitely.
-I still get emotional about it now.
+There was a lot of love in that field – I still get emotional about it now.

 CARL: It was one of the best days of my life and reminded me that after you’ve been in Madness, doing anything else is drab.
 It was also a moment of immense personal satisfaction.
 Trying to reform Madness wasn’t easy as there were some doubters in the band, but the reaction of the crowd was a vindication that we still carried a great energy and still had something magical to offer.